upstream-se/guidebook-draft/docs/motivation/problem-space.md

 Recognizing software systems as long-lived entities naturally leads to a second foundational condition of the problem space: the fact that such systems are subject to continuous change throughout their lifetime.

-## Continuous Change as a Baseline Condition
+## Continuous change as a baseline condition

 Software systems do not evolve through isolated episodes of change separated by long periods of stability.
 Instead, change is a **baseline condition** under which software systems operate throughout their lifetime.